Geometric representability of 1-cycles on rationally connected threefolds: Introduction

 is surjective with connected fibers.
 (Equivalently, the induced morphism $\Phi_{X*}: H_1(C,\mathbb{Z})\rightarrow H_3(X,\mathbb{Z})_{\rm tf}$ is surjective.) \end{theo} Indeed, Theorem \ref{theomain} implies Theorem \ref{theogeotop} since, assuming Theorem \ref{theomain} and choosing a smooth curve $C\subset M$ which is a complete intersection of ample hypersurfaces, the natural morphism $J(C)\rightarrow {\rm Alb}(M)$ has connected fibers by the Lefschetz hyperplane section theorem which says that the morphism $H_1(C,\mathbb{Z})\rightarrow H_1(M,\mathbb{Z})$ is surjective.
 Then the restricted cycle $Z_{M\mid C\times X}\in {\rm CH}^{2}(C\times X)$ satisfies the conclusion of Theorem \ref{theogeotop}.

 One consequence of Theorem \ref{theomain} is the fact that the obstruction to the existence of a universal codimension $2$ cycle on a rationally connected threefold $X$ always reduces to the obstruction to the existence of a universal $0$-cycle parameterized by ${\rm Alb}(M)$ for some smooth projective variety $M$: \begin{coro} (See Corollary \ref{coroplustard}.)
-There exists a smooth projective variety $M$ such that $M$ does not admit a universal $0$-cycle. \end{coro} We note also the following \begin{coro} The existence of a universal codimension $k$-cycle is not a birationally invariant property for $k\geq 3$. \end{coro} Indeed, if we blow-up in $\mathbb{P}^4$ a surface $M$ as in Corollary \ref{coroexnounivintro}, we get by the blow-up formulas that a universal $1$-cycle on $\widetilde{\mathbb{P}^4}$ would provide a universal $0$-cycle on $M$.
+There exists a smooth projective variety $M$ such that $M$ does not admit a universal $0$-cycle. \end{coro} We note also the following \begin{coro} The existence of a universal codimension $k$-cycle is not a birationally invariant property for $k\geq 3$. \end{coro} Indeed, if we embed a surface $M$ as in Corollary \ref{coroexnounivintro} in a blow-up $\widetilde{\mathbb{P}^4}$ of $\mathbb{P}^4$ at finitely many points, and then blow-up $\widetilde{\mathbb{P}^4}$ along $M$, we get by the blow-up formulas that a universal $1$-cycle on $\widetilde{\mathbb{P}^4}$ would provide a universal $0$-cycle on $M$.
 Hence it does not exist in general.

 We will also explain in Section \ref{sectionopen} the following formal consequence concerning the Albanese motive, of the existence of smooth projective varieties with no universal $0$-cycle, (for example the surface of lines of a general quartic double solid, and more generally, any variety $M$ as in Theorem \ref{theomain}, if $X$ does not admit a universal codimension $2$ cycle).
-It is proved in \cite{voisinconiveau} (see also Lemma \ref{levenantdeconiveau}) that given a smooth projective variety $M$ and an abelian variety $A$ contained in ${\rm Alb}(M)$, there exists a smooth projective variety $N$ and a $0$-correspondence from $N$ to $M$ such that $\Gamma_*: {\rm Alb}(N)\rightarrow {\rm Alb}(M) $ is an isomorphism from $ {\rm Alb}(N)$ to $A$.
+It is proved in \cite{voisinconiveau} (see also Lemma \ref{levenantdeconiveau}) that given a smooth projective variety $M$ and an abelian variety $A$ contained in ${\rm Alb}(M)$, there exist a smooth projective variety $N$ and a $0$-correspondence from $N$ to $M$ such that $\Gamma_*: {\rm Alb}(N)\rightarrow {\rm Alb}(M) $ is an isomorphism from $ {\rm Alb}(N)$ onto $A$.
 We will show that this result cannot be extended to direct sums, in the following sense \begin{prop} There exists a smooth projective variety $M$ such that

 (1) ${\rm Alb}(M)$ decomposes as a direct sum ${\rm Alb}(M)=A\oplus B$,

 (2) there does not exist a smooth projective variety $N$ and two $0$-correspondences $\Gamma_1$ from $N$ to $M$ and $\Gamma_2$ from $M$ to $N$ such that $\Gamma_{1*}:{\rm Alb}(N)\rightarrow {\rm Alb}(M)$ has for image $A$ and